-Supplier vetting and the process for the purchase of assets, goods and services are carried out in accordance with the principles of the code of ethics and internal quality procedures, as well as in accordance with current environmental, health and safety regulations.
+Supplier vetting and the process for the purchase of assets, goods and services are carried out in accordance with the principles of the Code of Ethics and internal quality procedures, as well as current health, safety and environmental regulations.
 In the management of relationships with suppliers and subcontractors, as for all business and financial dealings of any kind, Ansaldo STS requires its counterparties to conduct themselves in accordance with the principles of loyalty, fairness, transparency, efficiency and legal compliance.

-A new Supplier Qualification & Monitoring Unit, part of the Quality Assurance function coordinates supplier qualification.
-In addition, Ansaldo STS has specified that the qualification process is interdisciplinary and based on opinions of several units involved therein: the Technical, Procurement, Quality and EHS units.
+Supplier qualification is coordinated by the Supplier Qualification and Monitoring Board which operates within the Quality Assurance department.
+Furthermore, Ansaldo STS has specified that the qualification process is interdisciplinary and based on the opinions of several units involved therein.
+This includes the technical, procurement, quality and HSE departments.

-Ansaldo STS revised the supplier questionnaire (FOR 019), introducing specific questions about the environment and safety, directly involving the EHS unit in supplier qualification and defining a list of “sensitive” goods, where the latter unit’s involvement is mandatory.
+Ansaldo STS has revised its supplier questionnaire, introducing specific questions about the environment and safety, directly involving the HSE unit in supplier qualification and defining a list of “sensitive” goods, where the latter unit’s involvement is mandatory.

-The questionnaire update covered the following EHS aspects:
+The questionnaire update covered the following HSE aspects:

 - introduction of a safety management system compliant with the BS OHSAS 18001 standard;